karataydev/karataydev/README.md

 - 👋 Hi, I’m Maruf Emre Karatay
 - 👀 I’m interested in Backend Development and Machine Learning
-- 💼 I have 2+ years of professional experience building enterprise trading systems with Java and Spring Boot.
+- 💼 I have 3+ years of professional experience building enterprise trading systems with Java and Spring Boot
-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently learning Go and Next.js
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/karataymarufemre/)

 <!--